quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 future versions SHOULD attempt to design their new version such that commonly deployed versions are compatible with it.

-QUIC version 1 defines multiple features which are not documented in the QUIC invariants.
+QUIC version 1 defines multiple features that are not documented in the QUIC invariants.
 Since, at the time of writing, QUIC version 1 is widely deployed, this section discusses considerations for future versions to help with compatibility with QUIC version 1.